lmsilbaugh/Flint/README.md

 - No server stores your conversations — they live only on your device
 - No account means no identity to leak or data to breach
 - Group rooms use mesh P2P — every connection is direct and encrypted
+- Typing indicators and read receipts travel over the same encrypted P2P channel

 **Known limitations:**
 - PeerJS signaling server sees your IP address when establishing connections
 - Using a VPN hides your real IP from the signaling server
+- Push notifications use the browser's built-in notification system — no third-party notification service
 - For maximum privacy, self-host the PeerJS server (see below)

 ---